SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

  Wrap in {String(value)} or conditional render.{String(false)}  // prints "false"

-**Q34.Is it possible to use React without JSX?**
+**Q34.what is Transformation?
+Is it possible to use React without JSX?**
+Transforming means changing code structure without changing language version.
+Example: JSX → React.createElement() is a transformation.

 Yes.createElement: Creates a new element.
 ```js
 function Greeting({ name }) {
   return React.createElement(